IBM/powerai-vision-object-detection/README.md

 that allows us locate and count Coke bottles in an image.

 Deep learning training will be used to create a model for Object Detection.
-With PowerAI Vision, deep learning training is as easy as a few clicks of a mouse.
+With Maximo Visual Inspection, deep learning training is as easy as a few clicks of a mouse.
 Once the task has completed, the model can be deployed with another click.

-PowerAI Vision presents REST APIs for inference operations.
+Maximo Visual Inspection presents REST APIs for inference operations.
-Object detection with your custom model can be used from any REST client and can also be tested in the PowerAI Vision UI.
+Object detection with your custom model can be used from any REST client and can also be tested in the Maximo Visual Inspection UI.

 When the reader has completed this code pattern, they will understand how to:

-* Create a data set for object detection with PowerAI Vision
+* Create a data set for object detection with Maximo Visual Inspection (Formerly PowerAI Vision)
 * Train and deploy a model based on the data set
 * Test the model via REST calls